 DBAs can’t be registered using words related to banking, such as “bank,” “credit union,” “savings,” etc., unless the business is licensed to provide those services.

-Words that refer to governmental agencies such as FBI, Treasury, and Justice Department can’t be used.
+Words that refer to governmental agencies such as the FBI, Treasury, and Justice Department can’t be used.

-Also, unless the business is organized as or affiliated with a fraternal, veterans, service, religious, charitable, or professional organization, it may not use these terms in their name.
+Also, unless the business is organized as or affiliated with a fraternal, veterans, service, religious, charitable, or professional organization, it may not use these terms in its name.

 How long does it take to process the Tennessee DBA application?

-For sole proprietorships and partnerships, the DBA is active upon registering at the county County Clerk’s office.
+The DBA is active upon registering at the county County Clerk’s office for sole proprietorships and partnerships.

 Corporations and LLCs typically take 3-5 business days for the Secretary of State to process the paperwork.